YcMcGong/SmileyAppBackend/README.md

 # SmileyAppBackend
 	Third version of SmileyAppBackend, completely migrated to AWS and microservices architecture.

+#### Table of content
+	1. System Design
+	2. Flask Skeleton
+	3. Django Skeleton
+	4. Docker container for deployment
+	5. AWS credentials
+	6. License

 ## System Design
 	The following is the diagram of the smileyBackend.
 It contains mciro-services and web applications.
+#### Web Server
+	A Django based internet facing server to process the requests from the mobile/web front end.
+#### AuthService
+	Authenticate user credential, hanlde sign up, and store user data
+#### attractionService
+	Manage attraction, and automatically attach post for the same attraction into the news feed of the corresponding attraction.
+#### relationService
+	Manage user-user, user-attraction relations.
+It is basically a graph database built on top of DynamoDB. attractionService will notify relationService for any new post. relationService will publish these changes to the mapService.
+#### mapService
+	It renders a list of attractions for each user.
 ![alt text](https://s3-us-west-1.amazonaws.com/smileyfilehostpublic/design_3.png)

 ## Flask Skeleton